Last Updated on July 29, 2021 by Stacy Sampson, DO

 This video is awesome and incredibly relevant; safer sex is important during all stages in life.
 I say, get on with your bad Kama Sutra selves, grandma and grandpa!!!
 Just make sure you consider wearing protection while doing it!

 Better yet, go get tested, just to be sure!

 Today’s older adults are living longer, healthier lives that often include sex.

 Heinz and Waltraud Putz live in Worthington and have been married since 1959.
 Mr. Putz, 77, said the couple knows a number of older people who have multiple sex partners.
 ‘If your girlfriend is 70,’ STDs are ‘the last thing you worry about,’ he said recently as he watched his wife participate in a line-dancing class at the Griswold Center in Worthington.
 ‘I can’t imagine any of these girls having anything like that.’

 According to statistics compiled by the Centers for Disease Control and Prevention (CDC), almost a quarter of all Americans with HIV/AIDS are older than 50.

-Rates of sexually transmitted diseases could also increase among older people as baby boomers age, said Dr. Robert Murden, a professor of geriatrics and internal medicine at Ohio State University.
+Rates of sexually transmitted infections and diseases could also increase among older people as baby boomers age, said Dr. Robert Murden, a professor of geriatrics and internal medicine at Ohio State University.
 He said those who came of age in the 1960s likely will change the culture of old age.